SGP07/slides/slides.md

 theme: default
 ---

-# The Rise of Fast Food
+# The Impact of Fast Food on Our Health

-The convenience, the taste, the affordability...
+Fast food: Convenient, affordable, and delicious.
+But at what cost?

 ---

 # Agenda

-* Definition and History of Fast Food
+* Definition and history of fast food
-* Advantages and Disadvantages
+* The nutritional value of fast food
-* Impact on Health and Society
+* The impact on our health
-* Conclusion and Future of Fast Food
+* Conclusion

 ---

 # Definition and History of Fast Food

-Fast food refers to food that can be prepared and served quickly Originated in the United States in the early 20th century First fast food restaurant: White Castle (1921)
+Fast food: food prepared and served quickly at a low cost.

+* Origins: Ancient Rome and Middle Ages
+* Modern fast food: 1950s, USA

 ---

-# Advantages of Fast Food
+# Nutritional Value of Fast Food

-Convenient and time-saving
- Affordable and accessible
- Wide variety of options and flavors
+High in:
+* Salt
+* Sugar
+* Unhealthy fats
+Low in:
+* Essential nutrients
+* Fiber

 ---

-# Disadvantages of Fast Food

-High in calories, fat, salt, and sugar
+# The Unhealthy Truth

- Linked to health problems: obesity, diabetes, heart disease Negative impact on local food systems and cultures
+* Linked to obesity, diabetes, and heart disease
+* High calorie intake, low nutritional value
+* Affects children and adults alike

 ---

-# Impact on Health
+# The Impact on Our Health

-Contributes to obesity and related health issues Affects children's health and eating habits
-Increased risk of heart disease and certain cancers
+Rising healthcare costs, decreased productivity, and a decreased quality of life.

 ---

-# Impact on Society

-Affects local economies and food systems
-Contributes to food waste and environmental issues Influences cultural and social norms around food

----

 # Conclusion

-Fast food is a complex issue with both benefits and drawbacks Important to consider the impact on our health, society, and environment What can we do to create a more balanced and sustainable food system?
+Fast food: a convenient option, but at a great cost to our health.

+Make informed choices, opt for healthier alternatives.

 ---

 # Q&A

-Do you have any questions about the rise of fast food?
+Do you have any questions about the impact of fast food on our health?